cloud-gov/cg-site/_posts/2023-03-28-cflinuxfs3-deprecation.md

 #### Option 1 - Use the Dashboard UI for individual apps

 You can use the Stratos UI dashboard at `https://dashboard.fr.cloud.gov/` and navigate to "Applications > select an app > Build info" to see what stack version each of your applications is using.
-If it says "cflinuxfs3" you still need to upgade your stack by repushing your application.
+If it says "cflinuxfs3" you still need to upgade your stack by repushing your application with the stack paramter.

 #### Option 2 - Use the CF cli for all apps